-The emotions are listed alphabetically as there is no order or priority to how anyone may be feeling.
+The emotions are listed alphabetically as there is no order or priority to how anyone may be feeling.This is not an exaustive list.

-Anger

-Defensiveness

-Depression and anxiety

-Despair

-Disbelief

-Fear

-Guilt

-Numbness

-Physical Reactions

-Questioning - 'why?' and

-'what if?'

-Rejection

-Relief

-Sadness

-Searching

-Sense of acceptance

-Shame

-Shock

-Stigma

-Suicidal thoughts
+Anger Defensiveness Depression and anxiety Despair Disbelief Fear Guilt Numbness Physical Reactions Questioning - 'why?' and 'what if?'
+Rejection Relief Sadness Sadness Searching Sense of acceptance Shame Shame Shock Stigma Suicidal thoughts